 Stone Eater Bike Park in Lebanon set to be Olympic feeder, builder says

-May 3—A world-class mountain biking park has arisen from Boone County's former trash dump.
+May 7—A world-class mountain biking park has arisen from Boone County's former trash dump.

 Generations of Hoosier children will learn the sport at Lebanon's Stone Eater Bike Park.
 University bicyclists and even Olympians are expected to train here.